 Common symptoms of acoustic neuroma may include::

 - Facial numbness and very rarely, weakness or loss of muscle movement

 In rare cases, an acoustic neuroma may grow large enough to compress the brainstem and become life-threatening.

 Because these symptoms may overlap with those of other conditions, it is important to get the correct diagnosis to find the right treatment.
 Make an appointment with your primary care physician if you are experiencing persistent signs and symptoms that concern you.

 Acoustic neuromas are most commonly diagnosed by a detailed MRI of the head and treatment options are observation (watchful waiting), surgical removal, or radiation therapy.
 The choice of treatment may be based on tumor size, hearing in the ear at the time of diagnosis, patient age and health, and patient preference.

 At Austin CyberKnife, we treat acoustic neuromas with the CyberKnife Radiosurgery System®.
 The CyberKnife System painlessly delivers precise beams of radiation to acoustic tumors, without requiring incisions, hospitalization, or a long recovery time.
 It is a treatment technique in which high-dose radiation is delivered to the tumor from a linear accelerator mounted on a highly maneuverable robotic arm.
 Hundreds of different angles enable the radiation to be contoured to the shape of the tumor, resulting in treatment aimed directly at the tumor, avoiding nearby critical nerves and brain tissue.

-- No anesthesia or hospitalization required
+- Outpatient procedure, no anesthesia or hospitalization required

 - Reaches tumors from virtually unlimited directions with robotic mobility